Agoric/documentation/main/getting-started/intro-zoe.md

   bobPayments,
 );
 ```
-Bob has also gotten back a *promise* for a *payout*.
+Bob has gotten back a *promise* for a *payout*.
 His offer is also now an *active offer*.

 ## Satisfying and completing offers

 At this point, both the offers that Alice and Bob made are active and known to the contract instance.
 The Atomic Swap contract
 code determines that they are matching offers.
 The contract instance calls `reallocate()`, which *reallocates* the amounts which
 are the accounting records within Zoe.
-Payouts are not created here.
+Payouts are not created yet.

 The contract instance then *exits* the offers. **tyg todo: Not quite sure what the current implementation is here** makes the payouts to
 the offer holders.
 This takes the amounts from the account records, and withdraws the offer-specified amounts from the